 - Spray bottle

-- Ballast Applicator: These are a great time-saver that speeds up ballast laying.
-This example below also includes built-in sweeper brushes too.
+- Ballast applicator: These are a great time-saver that speeds up ballast laying.
 If you have a lot of trackwork to ballast, it's worth purchasing one!

 How do I apply the ballast to my trackwork?

+Top tip!
 To remove any remaining ballast bits on top of the sleepers that may have been missed using a brush, lightly tap a teaspoon on the rail tops for a few seconds, as shown below.
-This will cause stray ballast chippings to bounce off the sleeper tops, leaving the sleeper tops free of any debris.
+This will cause stray ballast chippings to bounce off the sleeper tops, leaving them free of any debris.

-When ballasting pointwork, care is needed when ballasting them.
-Apply the ballast carefully using a teaspoon to decant onto the pointwork.
-Ensuring the ballast covers and surrounds the pointwork.
-Pay special attention to the moving components of the pointwork, such as the switch rails and tie bar.
-To fill in the gaps between the sleepers, use a small modelling paintbrush to position the ballast chippings.
-Again once the ballast is in place, use the teaspoon tapping method on the rail head to firmly pack down the ballast.
-For any fine adjustments, employ a paintbrush, as depicted in the photo below.
+When ballasting pointwork apply the ballast carefully using a teaspoon, ensuring the ballast covers and surrounds the points.
+Pay special attention to the moving components, such as the switch rails and tie bar.
+To fill in the gaps between the sleepers, use a small paintbrush to position the ballast chippings.
+Once the ballast is in place, tap with a small spoon on the rail head to firmly pack down the ballast.
 Take care to keep the area around the moving tie bar and switch rails clear of ballast chippings.
 In the photo below, observe the small section without ballast at the end of the moving tie bar.

-Next, manually operate the points by hand, and check for any resistance or jamming caused by ballast chippings.
-If you find any ballast chippings that are causing jamming or resistance, remove them using a small brush or small flat-blade screwdriver or tweezers.
+Next, manually operate the points by hand and check for any resistance or jamming caused by ballast chippings.
+If you find any, remove them using a small brush, small flat-blade screwdriver or tweezers.
 Once you are satisfied all is okay, it's then time to glue the ballast.

 How do I glue down the ballast?